Abdulaziz-Asiri/backend-deployment/README.md

 This project was developed as part of the Software Development Bootcamp at the Saudi Digital Academy.
 The goal of the bootcamp was to enhance full-stack development skills, particularly focusing on backend technologies using C# and the .NET framework.
 This project showcases the practical application of software engineering principles learned during the bootcamp, including object-oriented programming, data structures, Building API endpoint(RESTful).

-`This is a teamwork assignment where you will work as a team within your group`
 ## Installation
 1. Clone the repository:
    ```